-The financial statements of Scottish Futures Trust Investments Limited have been prepared in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards as adopted in the European Union and IFRIC interpretations.
+The financial statements of Scottish Futures Trust Investments Limited have been prepared in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards and IFRIC interpretations.
 The financial statements are presented in British Pounds since this is the functional currency of the Company.